MCKLtech/teachworks-php/README.md

 All endpoints follow a similar mechanism to the examples show above.
 Again, please ensure you read the Teachworks API documentation prior to use as there are numerous required fields for most POST/PUT operations.

 Not all operations are supported e.g. You may not be able to CREATE, UPDATE OR DELETE on certain endpoints.
-These methods are included for library completeness.
+These methods are included for library completeness in the hope they may one day be supported.
 Always check in a sandbox first.

 - Employees
 - Customers